Finance

 What is the difference between short-term and long-term capital gains?

-Short-term capital gains apply to assets held for one year or less and are taxed at your ordinary income tax rate (10% to 37% for 2026).
+Short-term capital gains apply to assets held for one year or less and are taxed as ordinary income (10-37% for 2026).
 Long-term capital gains apply to assets held for more than one year and receive preferential tax rates of 0%, 15%, or 20% depending on your taxable income.
-Holding investments for at least a year and a day can significantly reduce your tax bill.
+The holding period starts the day after purchase and ends on the sale date.